CelineKaslin/CV/README.md

 **Team worker - Communication focus**

-I have always worked with a team, and I have always been the one trying to make all the person understand what was going on.
+I have always worked in a team and I have been the mediator between different teams.

 For example, when I was nurse and that we had an issue with some lack of material to work, I was the one going to the hierarchy to speak about what we were missing and to explain why we needed those specifics things.
 I was then going back to the team to let them know what was the point of view of our superior about it and which solution they will give.<br/>
 It was the same if it has a conflict between 2 different teams working on different hours or, a recurrent issue with a patient.
 I was always trying to establish the communication between everyone and to clarify all the point of view, to be able to reach a point where everyone get the point of the other to get to an agreement and to fix the problem.<br/>
 I always communicate with my colleague as well, about sharing the best practise, comparing what we were doing and trying to figure out what was the best.

-I have liked to be the communication link between different team.<br/>
+I have liked to be the mediator between different team.<br/>
-I guess that when you work as a nurse and then customer service, you focus on listen, understand, and bring solutions to people and you develop solid communication skills.
+When working as a nurse, my main focus was to listen, understand, and bring solutions to people which allowed me to develop solid communication skills.

 **Organisation**

-I have always been organised in my personal life and even more in my work life.
-I like to have a "task program" in my head in how to structure my working day<br/>
+I have always been organised in my personal and work life.
+I like to prepare a list of tasks at the beginning of each morning to structure my working day.<br/>
 Also when I have to approach a new software to built, I am organised in my process to decompose the user request.<br/>
 I am writing a user story if non is given, extracting the main point, and diagraming how I will build the project, which allows me to elaborate a Minimum Viable Project to follow.